kksgandhi/personal_site/99 percent problem.md

 This is how I feel about not having a car in [[Boston]].
 99% of the time I just public transport or my bike or whatnot, but that 1% of the time is just sooo frustrating.

-Similarly how I feel about [[linux]].
+Similarly how I feel about [[Linux]].
 It does everything I need it to, but the 1% of time it can't do something really sucks.